Remote Access Solution

 You may have a very strict security policy in your company network with Internet access either restricted or entirely blocked.
 Remote Utilities is an ideal solution for a LAN-only scenario due to the following reasons:

 - Remote Utilities does NOT require Internet access for product registration.
-Registering the program is as simple as adding a plain-text license key in the Viewer module once.
+Registering the program is as simple as adding a plain-text license key in the Viewer's License key storage.
 There are NO periodic license “checks” or web server calls.

 - Upgrading the program is always an option, but never an obligation.
 We provide you with the necessary tools, program installers and documentation but we do not dictate when and if you need to upgrade.

 Remote Utilities has a built-in utility called MSI Configurator.
-Use it to customize your installer file with the settings that you need the remote client (Host) to have once it is installed.
+Use it to customize your Host installer file with the settings that you need the remote Host to have once it is installed.
 The MSI Configurator has a wizard-like interface — you start from selecting the type of output package you need and proceed through further steps to define your settings.

 The most appropriate option for deployment in a LAN and Active Directory is Standard MSI.
 This option allows you to build an .msi installer with all the custom settings that you need.
 You can further deploy this MSI package in your network either through GPO or other means.